 - Your name, postal and email address(s) are used to communicate to you updates and information relative to the services or products that you have requested from us.

 - A photographic image is used to produce your registration identity card.

 - Details of your competency certificates allow us to monitor your registration status and notify you when you require reassessment and/or to re-register with us.

 - Details of inspections or consumer complaint investigations allows us to monitor and assess your competence and eligibility to apply for or remain on our register.

 If you choose not to share your personal data with us, or refuse certain contact permissions, we may not be able to provide you with some services you have requested.

 From time to time we will send you information that you require to maintain your competency as a heating technician.
 For example, technical updates, electronic news letters, the Oil Installer magazine or other important communications that you need to be aware of.
-These may include notifications relating to changes in legislation or safety recall notices.
+These may include notifications relating to changes in legislation, working practices or safety.

 To protect our business and your account from fraud and other illegal activities, we may use your personal data to maintain, update and safeguard your account.
 We’ll also monitor your browsing activity with us to quickly identify and resolve any problems and protect the integrity of our websites.
 We’ll do all of this as part of our legitimate interest.
 For example, by checking your password when you log-in and using automated monitoring of IP addresses, to identify possible fraudulent log-ins from unexpected locations.

 We may send you communications required by law, or which are necessary to inform you about our changes to the services we provide you.
 For example, updates to this Privacy Notice, product recall notices, and legally required information relating to the products and services that you have requested from us.
 These messages will not include any promotional content and do not require prior consent when sent by email or text message.
 If we do not use your personal data for these purposes, we would be unable to comply with our obligations.